Vaughn Grissom Player Props: Braves vs. Padres

-After going 1-for-4 with an RBI in his most recent game, Vaughn Grissom and the Atlanta Braves face the San Diego Padres (who will start Ryan Weathers) at 9:40 PM ET on Monday.
+On Tuesday, Vaughn Grissom (coming off going 1-for-3) and the Atlanta Braves play the San Diego Padres, whose starting pitcher will be Blake Snell.
+First pitch is at 9:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Royals.
+He had a one-hit performance in his most recent game (1-for-3) against the Padres.

 Vaughn Grissom Game Info & Props vs. the Padres